 - Hyper-V Host: It provides a complete virtualization solution by virtualizing physical Windows server computers.

-You can follow this video or the steps below to set up a new virtual PC using Hyper-V on Windows 10 or Windows server.
+Follow this video or the steps below to set up a new virtual PC using Hyper-V on Windows 10 or Windows Server.

-Step 1: Install Hyper-V on Windows 10 before you start creating a new virtual machine with Hyper-V.
+Step 1: Install Hyper-V on Windows 10 before creating a new virtual machine with Hyper-V.

 Step 2: After installing the Hyper-V Client software on your host computer, find the program in the start menu and run it.
 Click Action / New / Virtual Machine from the tool menu to open the VM wizard.

-Step 3: When the Before You Begin window opens, you can check the Do not show this page again option to skip viewing it again.
-In this window, if you click Finish, the virtual machine will be created automatically according to the default settings and you will have to fine-tune its settings later.
+Step 3: When the Before You Begin window opens, you can check the ” Do not show this page ” option to skip viewing it again.
+In this window, if you click Finish, the virtual machine will be created automatically according to the default settings, and you will have to fine-tune its settings later.
 If you continue with Next, you will continue to create a custom virtual machine.

 Step 4: In the Specify Name and Location window, you must type the name of the virtual machine you want to install, and you can configure the installation location to an external HDD or local disk as you wish.
 Since it will take up more space on your physical computer, if you install it on a portable SSD or NVMe disk, it will be beneficial in terms of both performance and disk space.

-Step 5: The Specify Generation window contains very important settings for the operating system to be installed.
+Step 5: The Specify Generation window contains critical settings for installing the operating system.
 There are two builds here, Generation 1 and Generation 2.
-Generation 1 should be selected for the installation of older systems because it uses BIOS as firmware.
-Generation 2, on the other hand, should be chosen for newer versions of Windows or Linux as it supports the newer firmware type UEFI.
-Therefore, if you care about system security, choose Generation 2 and continue.
+Generation 1 should be selected for installing older systems because it uses BIOS as firmware.
+Generation 2, on the other hand, should be chosen for newer versions of Windows or Linux as it supports the unique firmware type UEFI.
+Therefore, if you care about system security, select Generation 2 and continue.

-Step 6: In the Assign Memory window, in the Startup Memory section, you will see a default size of 1024 MB (1 GB), because dynamic memory is enabled by default.
+Step 6: In the Assign Memory window, you will see a default size of 1024 MB (1 GB) in the Startup Memory section because dynamic memory is enabled by default.
 Dynamic memory will automatically increase the size when the VM needs more memory.
 Still, for Windows 10 virtual machine, write 4096 MB (4 GB) in Startup Memory and continue.

-Step 8: You need to create a new virtual disk in the Connect Virtual Hard Disk window.
-If you have a virtual disk that you have created before, you can use the add existing disk option.
-By default the name of the virtual HDD will contain the system name you typed, so do not change it.
-The capacity of the disk will be determined by Hyper-V as 127 GB, if you still want to change it, you can configure a disk size of 50 GB.
+Step 8: Create a new virtual disk in the Connect Virtual Hard Disk window.
+You can use the add existing disk option if you have a virtual disk you have created before.
+By default, the name of the virtual HDD will contain the system name you typed, so do not change it.
+Hyper-V will determine the capacity of the disk as 127 GB; if you still want to change it, you can configure a disk size of 50 GB.